Wednesday, 11 July 2018

 It was the time of day when everything seems fresh and promising, but already the customers sought the shade.

-With the help of a street map, we worked out which of several main roads was the one to lead us out of town.
+With the help of a map on a street panel, we worked out which of several main roads was the one to lead us out of town.

-We walked past a beautiful formal public garden, then a jail, then a vast sprawl of suburbs.
+We walked past a beautiful formal public garden, then a jail, then an interminable sprawl of suburbs.

 An hour later we finally emerged from the houses into open countryside.